Picnic: Choosing the Right Wine and Keeping It Cool

 Sancerre remains our absolute reference for this pairing.

-Are you using a mustard dressing?
+Are you using a mustard vinaigrette?

 Perfect, Sauvignon loves it.

-Savory Pies & Quiches
+Savory Tarts & Quiches

 A Chardonnay from Mâcon or a well-structured rosé works wonders.